brendino500/jungleKobenhavn/README.md

 ## :stopwatch: Timeframe

-- I wanted to give myself a deadline of 7 days.
-However, since this was my **first project with TypeScript _and_ React hooks and the `useContext()` functionality**, the project took a week longer.
+- My original deadline was 7 days.
+However, as **I was new to TypeScript and the `useContext()` functionality**,the project took a week longer.
 - Total time: 14 days

 ## :microscope: Planning

 - I **got in contact with Matt Goodwill, a UX Designer** to help me create the foundations of styling the site. **My brief was 'make it as minimalist and Danish as possible'.** Luckily, they go hand in hand.
 In return, Matt gave me **templates of hex colours and fonts**.
-I really **enjoyed the process of working with a designer** as this **enabled me to focus on the code** rather than the design, which at times I can be very distracted by.
+I really **enjoyed the process of working with a designer** as this **enabled me to focus on the code** rather than the design which, given my artistic background, I always want to invest time in.

 <p float="left">
 <img src="https://i.ibb.co/Kwdm3bc/styling-example.jpg" alt="styling example" width="375" >